fekerr/rticdoc/README.md

-# 20241230 fekerr & copilot
+### 20241230 fekerr & copilot

+NOTE: this is a work in progress and may be on hold indefinitely (20241230).

-Sounds like a fun project!
-Here’s a quick guide to set up a Docker container to play with RTIC on an embedded Rust environment.
+Copiloted project: Here’s a quick guide to set up a Docker container to play with RTIC on an embedded Rust environment.

 ### **Step-by-Step Guide to Create a Docker Container for RTIC**